-Captain Forest is an international movement for a plastic-free, waste-free and permaculture world.
+Captain Forest is an international movement for a plastic-free, waste-free, saving trees, and permaculture world.

 My name is Lamiaa Biaz.
 I was born in the mid-eighties in Casablanca and currently live in Paris.
 I studied economics and management in France and worked in diverse areas, from banking to social impact filmmaking to sustainability.
 Since 2018, I have specialized in environmental topics, and now, I am an expert in circular economy and Nature-based Solutions.

 My “why” to start my ecological journey in my personal life was my passion for Nature.
 Since 2015, I have started spending time in mountains and forests, and eventually, it connected me with Nature.
 Later in 2019, I decided to eliminate plastic and waste from my life, and I have developed a strong interest in permaculture that I modestly currently practice in my Parisian apartment.

 Back in 2018, during my MBA in INSEAD, a school surrounded by a beautiful Forest, I spent a year focusing on sustainability, entrepreneurship, and innovation.
 Particularly, the “business sustainability thinking” course was an opportunity for me to discover the circular economy concept.